jacobwang925/NeSO/README.md

 ## Acknowledgement

 The PDE solver and Monte Carlo simulation are adapted from the simulation in the paper ["Orthogonal Modal Representation in Long-Term Risk Quantification for Dynamic Multi-Agent Systems"](https://ieeexplore.ieee.org/document/10816487).
-We appreciate the authors for sharing their code with us.
+We appreciate the authors for sharing their [code](https://github.com/hori-group/MultiagentRiskQuantification).

 ## Citation